ridoy/pokemon-showdown-god-mode/readme.md

 B2 include Z moves in calculations

-B3 Slideout messes up when battle starts
+~~B3 Slideout messes up when battle starts~~

 B4 Hidden Power and Return is serialized as hiddenpower{type}60 and return102 respectively.
 Thus damage is calculated as 0.

-B5 Refresh is required for every new battle
+~~B5 Refresh is required for every new battle~~

+B6 Sometimes calculations aren't totally accurate and I don't know why.

+B7 Aegislash bug ?

 ## Maintenance

 M1 Why am I not using any jquery lol

 ~~M2 Clean up damage calculation since that is where the majority of the action happens~~

+M3 Automated testing.